 - Set up an email newsletter for your salon.
 This allows you to maintain client relationships even if you’re not seeing your clients.
 See my guide to creating a salon newsletter here.

 - Take the time now to revisit the overall strategy for your salon so that you can start strong when the tempo picks up again.

 Other Relevant Resource

 Here are some other articles you might find helpful if you’re looking for additional ways to earn income as a salon owner or cosmetologist.

 - 5 Salon Business Ideas that Earn You Income While You Sleep

 - The Salon Revenue Model: 6 New Ways to Earn an Income

 - 41 Most Effective Salon Marketing Ideas

 Share the Ideas with Friends & Submit Your Own Ideas

 Below you’ll find some social sharing buttons that you can use to pass these ideas to friends and colleagues.
-If you have an idea to contribute with, send me an email and I’ll make sure it gets to the list of ideas as soon as possible.
+If you have an idea to contribute, send me an email and I’ll make sure it gets to the list of ideas as soon as possible.